openedx/openedx-app-android/README.md

 3. Choose ``educationx-app-android``.

 4. Configure the [config.yaml](config.yaml) with URLs and OAuth credentials for your Open edX instance.
+   You can customise the location of this file using the `OPENEDX_ANDROID_CFG_FILE` environment variable.

 5. Select the build variant ``develop``, ``stage``, or ``prod``.

 6. Click the **Run** button.

+## Customising

+To customise assets used in the Android app, you can specify a resource override directory in `RES_DIR` in the `config.yaml` file.
+Any assets in this directory will override assets of the same name in this repository.

 ## API plugin
 This project uses custom APIs to improve performance and reduce the number of requests to the server.